TingyaoLyu/SPYang1220.github.io/index.md

 I hold an M.A. from Johns Hopkins SAIS, an M.L. from Tsinghua university, and a BA from University of International Business and Economics.
 I also worked at CITIC Securites Asset Management before getting back to Tsinghua to pursue my doctoral degree.

 I enjoy snowboarding on vacation and playing basketball every week.
-I'm a car fan and LOVE driving.
+I'm a car fan and I LOVE driving.
 <br><br>
 <head>
     <link href="assets/css/drcustom.css" rel="stylesheet" type="text/css">